 To drag a word, click and hold the word, and then drag it to the desired space.
 To change a word, click and hold it, and then drag it back to its original location.

 Standard 4: Students will expand their grade-level vocabularies through reading, word study, and class discussion.

-ADD: 5.4.R.1: Students will identify relationships among words, including This is a DOK 2 because the synonyms, antonyms, analogies, homophones, and homographs.
+5.4.R.1: Students will identify relationships among words, including synonyms, antonyms, analogies, homophones, and homographs.